 Good health does not have to be difficult.
 Starting off with some of these simple changes will lay the platform for the life of good health that you’re striving for.

+All of these ideas are incredibly simple, but if they stay as ideas and not action then they are pretty useless.
 If you want to make a change then get started now.

 “You need to know it’s your actions that will make you a good person, not desire.”
 Matthew Quick, The Silver Linings Playbook